Back to Blog

 The Cost of Prevention vs. The Cost of Repair

-Prevention tools like:
+Prevention tools are inexpensive:

-• Stickers: $5-10
+• Stickers: Very affordable

-• Fuel cap restrictors: $20-50
+• Fuel cap restrictors: Low cost investment

-• Total investment: Under $60
+• Total investment: Minimal

 Compare this to:

-• Professional fuel drain: $200-500
+• Professional fuel drain: Necessary if mistake occurs

-• Fuel system repair (if driven): $3,000-10,000+
+• Fuel system repair (if driven): Can cost thousands of dollars

 The investment in prevention is minimal compared to the potential cost of a mistake.